rai-dorzback/Flow-State-Kanban/README.md

 - Figure out why the useEffect in Column.jsx is sending the tasks a lot of times

 ## Development Stage
+**Dec 21, 2024**

+- Changed deleteTask to match the new data structure.
+Now, the endpoint will include the board, column, and task id so the task can be found in the right place and deleted from there using the .splice() array method.

+Picking up where I left off on Dec 18:
+- Finish functionality in NewTaskForm.jsx to add a task to current board
+  - in server.js, modify createTask() as written in notes on Dec 11
+- Work on how you will move the tasks from column to column when user does & then allow user to drag/drop cards

+Considerations:
+- The endpoints are getting very long and filled with ids.
+I'd like to find a way to hide this from the user.

 **Dec 18, 2024**

 - **What I did**: Implemented task saving logic to ensure tasks are placed in the correct board and column based on where they are added ✅